Vize

 The alpha does not promise full compatibility with every Vue compiler edge case, every package manager layout, every editor capability, or every framework integration.
 When Vize disagrees with official Vue tooling, treat the official output as the compatibility baseline unless a Vize guide explicitly documents a different behavior.
 The release-blocking compiler, type-checking, runtime, and Vite build surfaces are named in the Vue parity matrix.

 For security handling, see the repository SECURITY.md.
-For contribution and issue workflow, see CONTRIBUTING.md.
+For contribution and fix workflow, see CONTRIBUTING.md.